RREYESAL/HVScanTool/README.md

 Probably you want to see the histograms of the efficiency every 5 points if you need those plots change the bool to 'true' and you get them.

 3. History Plot.
-A history could be done using  the history.C macro, to run it you need the different summaries for all years (2011, 2012a, 2012b ,2016) and do root -l 'history.C("barrel")' or "endcap" and you get a plot of the means of the efficiency and the the wp for all years.
+The history plot could be done using  the history.C macro, to run it you need the different summaries for all years (2011, 2012a, 2012b ,2016) and do root -l 'history.C("barrel")' or "endcap" and you get a plot of the means of the efficiency and the the wp for all years.